Contact Lenses: Q&A

 A: You bet!
 There are several contact lenses for dry eye on the market.
-Ask your eye care practitioner to try Proclear Compatibles or Preference lenses from CooperVision, or Extreme H20 from Benz.
+Ask your eye care practitioner about Proclear lenses (CooperVision) or Extreme H2O lenses (X-Cel).
 These are the dry eye lenses I am familiar with.
 They can really expand your comfortable wearing time.
 I highly recommend you also use non-preserved contact lens care products.
-Ask your practitioner about the Purilens system.
+Ask your practitioner about preservative-free hydrogen peroxide lens care systems or the Purilens system.

 Q: I have worn soft contact lenses on and off for 15 years, and I chronically have red, bloodshot eyes.
 I've gone for periods of weeks and months wearing only my glasses and avoiding contacts, but honestly my eyes seem less bloodshot when I wear my contacts.

 What can I do to clear up my eyes so they are not bloodshot?
 And does the fact they are chronically bloodshot indicate any eye health problems or disease? — M.A., Georgia

 A: The known causes of red eyes take up volumes in the ophthalmic literature.
 It sounds like you need to obtain a diagnosis for your condition so that the appropriate treatment can be prescribed.

 Allergies and dry eye syndrome are probably the two most common causes of red eyes.
 Wearing contact lenses on top of an already inflamed eye can only lead to further problems.
 A thorough examination to determine the etiology of your bloodshot eyes is needed. — Dr. Slonim